NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Activity |

-Employer AP Lead completes Faculty online application process for successful trainees from internal recruitment and selection process for full MSc/top-up dissertation/supervision fee/credential. |
+Employer AP Lead completes Faculty online application process for named trainees identified through employer recruitment and selection process. |

 April